biscuitboost/yourbanger-fe/src/data/post/last-minute-gift-ideas.md

 ---
 publishDate: 2024-10-14T00:00:00Z
-title: "Last-Minute Gift Ideas That Don't Look Last-Minute"
+title: "AI Songs & Last-Minute Gift Ideas That Don't Look Last-Minute"
 excerpt: "The party is tomorrow and you still don't have a gift.
 Don't panic.
 These last-minute gift ideas are thoughtful, personal, and can be ready in hours—not days."
 image: ~/assets/images/blog/last-minute-gifts-hero.jpg
 imageAlt: "Person quickly creating last-minute personalized gift on phone, modern and urgent gift-giving moment"